Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

 \subsection{Clinical Assessment and Annotation Protocol}

-Patients were clinically assessed by two physicians with expertise in movement disorders blinded to each other's assessments using the CODY-SAMP.
-They independently assessed the presence or absence of eight hyperkinetic involuntary movement disorders (HMDs): dystonia, tremor, myoclonus, chorea, athetosis, tics, ballismus, and stereotypies.
-Following the independent ratings, both clinicians met to review any discrepancies and establish a final consensus label (presence vs. absence) for each HMD, which served as the ground truth for subsequent analyses.
+Patients were clinically assessed by two physicians with expertise in MDs blinded to each other\textquotesingle s assessments.
+They independently assessed the presence or absence of eight hyperkinetic MDs: dystonia, tremor, myoclonus, chorea, athetosis, tics, ballismus, and stereotypies.
+Following the independent ratings, both clinicians met to review any discrepancies and establish a final consensus label (presence vs.~absence) for each hyperkinetic MD, which served as the ground truth for subsequent analyses.
 Ten-second temporal windows defined based on clinician annotations specifying start and end times were automatically extracted from the complete video recordings of all twenty-one enrolled subjects.
-Fixed 10-second windows duration has been selected as a practical compromise since long enough to provide stable statistical, spectral, and complexity features for classification, while still short enough to capture the temporal fluctuations typical of HMDs.
-Further the administration of the clinical scale, clinicians annotated video segments using a predefined rule, marking clear presence ('1'), absence ('0'), or uncertainty ('2') for each HMD.
+Fixed 10-second windows duration has been selected as a practical compromise since long enough to provide stable statistical, spectral, and complexity features for classification, while still short enough to capture the temporal fluctuations typical of hyperkinetic MDs.
+Clinicians annotated video segments using a predefined rule, marking clear presence (\textquotesingle1\textquotesingle), absence (\textquotesingle0\textquotesingle), or uncertainty (\textquotesingle2\textquotesingle) for each hyperkinetic MD.
 Only segments marked explicitly as present or absent were included in the subsequent analysis; segments containing uncertain annotations were discarded to maintain data integrity.
-This rule ensured clear ground-truth labels for training and evaluation, however, reduces the annotation variability typically encountered in clinical practice.
-Data cleaning procedures were applied to remove any segments containing missing or non-numeric values. \textbf{Table 1} summarizes the video data characteristics for all patients, including the number of annotated 10-second windows, total video duration, and the total number of frames analyzed for each patient.
-Each HMD pattern was evaluated across three distinct conditions: at rest, during posture maintenance, and during with actions.
-Healthy control subjects underwent clinical examinations to exclude any movement disorder or other neurological or extra-neurological findings that would preclude their inclusion in the control group.
+Data cleaning procedures were applied to remove any segments containing missing or non-numeric values.
+The per-phenotype frequency of uncertain and excluded windows, together with the retained class balance, is reported in \textbf{Supplementary Table S2}. \textbf{Table 1} summarizes the video data characteristics for all patients.
+Each hyperkinetic MD pattern was evaluated across three distinct conditions: at rest, during posture maintenance, and with actions.
+Healthy control subjects underwent clinical examinations to exclude any MD or other neurological or extra-neurological findings that would preclude their inclusion in the control group.
+The consensus label (prim\_label) served as the operational ground truth for all subsequent analyses.
+Inter-rater agreement at the window level prior to consensus is reported per phenotype in \textbf{Supplementary Table S3} (Cohen\textquotesingle s κ).